Paying for childcare

-- a childminder registered with Ofsted in England or the CSSIW in Wales
+- a childminder registered with Ofsted in England or CIW in Wales

 - a nanny registered on the voluntary part of the Ofsted Childcare Register or the Childcare Approval Scheme in Wales

-- a nursery or pre-school registered by Ofsted in England or CSSIW in Wales.
+- a nursery or pre-school registered by Ofsted in England or CIW in Wales.

 Accessing financial help

 Find out what help you might be entitled to with gov.uk's Childcare Calculator.